 Our vision is to improve the quality of life for our neighbors beyond food security.

 The Storehouse began in 1999 by our founder, Meg Holland, as a response to a great need in the community.

 The birth of The Storehouse came when the City of Covington was a newly incorporated city.
 The mayor asked Meg's husband, Pastor Kevin Holland at Covington Christian Fellowship, if the church was going to do anything for the needy in our community.
 When she heard this, she took it more as a challenge and responsibility to their faith community to respond.
 It was never intended for The Storehouse to be built under one church, but to unite the churches and non-profit organizations of the city.

 This proved to be a key to our success because it opened the door to volunteers from all faiths.
 In February of 1999, we made our first home delivery of boxes of food to five families.
 It was a small, but very exciting beginning.

 To see The Storehouse today expanding to not just churches but businesses, local organizations, private citizens, is a testimony to our motto we have carried all these years, “Love Until They Ask Why”.
 This motto became our guiding force and a daily reminder that love and kindness can transform not only individual lives, but entire communities.

 Jennifer previously was the Executive Director for the Covington Chamber of Commerce, Executive Assistant for a local multi office Physical Therapy business and YMCA Director.
 She has a passion for serving her community and is a Covington Rotarian.

 Debby is a retired corporate executive with a heart and passion for caring for the needs of those in the Covington community.
-She regularly volunteers at the Storehouse and is active in other non-profit organizations.
+She began volunteering at the Storehouse in 2017 and is active in other non-profit organizations.